 All cables should be as short as possible

-- Use cable ties for a tidy and safe office.
+- Use cable ties to secure cables, keeping your office tidy and safe.

 - Loose connectors are a common cause of problems.
 Ensure screws are firm, but not over tight.

 Modern computers are reliable and built for years of use

 - Computers can be left on 24 hours a day but switching computers off each evening is more energy efficient.
-Use hibernation modes to make powering them up faster.
+Use hibernation modes to make powering-up faster.

 - Unexpected power failures can cause damage and data loss.
 Connect key hardware to an uninterruptible power supply (UPS).
-This will provide backup power so you can shut the hardware down properly.
+This will provide backup power in an emergency enabling you to safely power-down systems.

 3. Looking after your data

-Looking after your data should be one of your highest priorities.
-A loss of key data (eg your customer database) can have catastrophic consequences to the reputation and future of your business.
+Protecting data should be one of your highest priorities.
+A loss of key data, such as your customer database, can have catastrophic consequences to the reputation and future of your business.

-- Data stored on the cloud can be accessed from any computer, but it’s still advisable to keep local copies in case of an internet failure.
+- Data stored in the cloud can be accessed from any computer, but it's still advisable to keep local copies in case of an internet failure.

 - You should regularly back up your data both onsite and to the cloud.

 Make sure everyone in your business saves files in standard locations

 - You can give each employee their own area on your server and cloud storage platform (which are usually linked).

 Manage your hard disks

-- Hard disks may slow down if the data stored on them is too fragmented.
+- Computer hard disks may run slowly if the data stored on them is too fragmented.
 You should run a defragmentation utility every six months.
 This rearranges the data on the hard disk more efficiently.

 - If you run short of hard disk space, start by archiving and deleting files to which you no longer need immediate access.
-Files relating to complete projects can be archived onto a separate drive, and then removed from your main hard disk.
+Files relating to completed projects can be archived onto a separate drive, and then removed from your main hard disk.